guacsec/guac/README.md

 ![image](https://user-images.githubusercontent.com/3060102/235186368-995784eb-7ef2-43e6-b560-17d6014553ca.png)

-For an in-depth view and explanation of components of the GUAC Beta, please refer to [the BETA setup guide](docs/Compose.md).
+For an in-depth view and explanation of components of the GUAC Beta, please refer to [how GUAC works](https://docs.guac.sh/how-guac-works/).

 ## Supported input formats